nvenk/nvenk.github.io/src/html/project-content/central-cinema.md

 ## Research

 We approached the research phase from various angles, each of us taking charge of a different method.
 Some of the primary research methods we used included:
-1. Performing a __Heuristic Evaluations__ of the existing website.
+1. Performing a __Heuristic Evaluation__ of the existing website.
-2. __Interviewing__ current customers to get an idea of what their top tasks on the website were.
+2. __Interviewing__ current customers to get an idea of what their top tasks on the website are.
-3. __Interviewing__ stakeholders(Central Cinema staff) to get an idea of business operations and customer feedback.
+3. __Interviewing__ stakeholders (Central Cinema staff) to get an idea of business operations and customer feedback.
-4. __Surveying__ Central Cinema customers and email newsletter subscribers about their online experience.
+4. __Surveying__ Central Cinema customers and newsletter subscribers to gauge their online experience.
 5. __Competitive Analysis__ of other similar venues with ticket booking experiences.

 From our findings we synthesized two personas and a task matrix outlining their primary and secondary tasks.